grcc-cis-openlab/web-applications/docs-src/pages/setting-up-ec2-tutorial.md

 sudo mkdir -p /var/www/your_domain/log
 ```

 This will create the directories to which you'll upload your homework files, later.
-To verify that our virtual host is working, we'll create a simple test page, using **nano[^2]**:
+To verify that your virtual host is working, we'll create a simple test page, using **nano[^2]**:

 ```shell
 sudo nano /var/www/your_domain/html/index.html